apeace/devicefarm/Readme.md

 $ cd /path/to/ride-app-android/

 # if you checkout a branch, device pools will be tied only to that branch
-# you can just use master/develop if you want, but you may have conflicts
-# with others if they test on the same branch at the same time
 $ git checkout -b my-test-branch

 # now edit devicefarm.yml...